namanlp/portfolio/src/content/posts/NIT-Kurukshetra Review/index.md

 Sports facilities are good.
 Sports complex is generally open till 9pm, and have good floodlights for late night matches.
 Sports complex is really well maintained.

-* For badminton, there's an outside court, having 2 courts side by side in sports complex and 1 indoor court, for professional players.
+* For badminton, there's an outside court in the sports complex, having 2 nets and 1 indoor court, for professional players.
+Indoor court is very well maintained and
-Faculty also play in indoor court.
+Faculty members also play in indoor court.
 Apart from these, there's court in almost every hostel for badminton.
-* For table tennis, there's table in each hostel, and there's a special hostel where it is reserved for professional players.
+* For table tennis, there's table in each hostel, and there's a special hostel where it is reserved for professional players and have multiple tables.
 * For volleyball, there's a court in each hostel, and 2 courts in sports complex for professionals.
-* For basketball, there's a court in sports complex and some hostels have separate courts, but not maintained.
-KUK has 3 courts, which is like 500m from our sports complex.
+* For basketball, there's a court in sports complex and some hostels have separate courts, but not very well maintained.
+KUK has 3 courts, which is like 500m from our sports complex and anyone can go play in them.
 * For football, there's huge ground in sports complex, which is pretty well maintained.
 * For cricket, well, you can use the sports ground, or go to KU.
 You can play gully cricket in Hostels itself, there's more than enough space.
-* Yoga classes are held daily at sports complex.
+* Yoga classes are held daily in the sports complex.
-* There's also a 400m athletic track.
+* There's also a 400m athletic track in the sports complex.
-* There's also a lawn tennis court, but no one plays lawn tennis.
+* There's also a lawn tennis court, but no one plays lawn tennis at all.
 * Kabaddi is also played in sports complex.
-There's a bit separate area for that..
+There's a bit separate area for that.
 * Gym is also there, but is always crowded.
-You have to join gym outside campus.
+You can join gym outside campus, there are plenty of them.
 * There's a swimming pool as well, which is closed since covid.
 They did open it last year I guess, Idk what happened to it.
 Never went there.

 I guess I covered all the sports that I know.
 Also, you can borrow the equipment like balls, rackets etc. from sports complex, but only till 5 pm.
 If you are professional, they'll allow you to keep it for night as well.
-Do let me know if I missed anything.

 **Singing/Dancing/Acting :** There are clubs for each of these and pretty active.
 They win a lot of competitions.
 There's SAC (student activity centre) and a Jubilee hall for practising.